5a7man/Machine_learning_evaluates_changes_in_functional_connectivity_under_a_prolonged_cognitive_load/README.md

 # Machine learning evaluates changes in functional connectivity under a prolonged cognitive load
-Python implementation of paper "Machine learning evaluates changes in functional connectivity under a prolonged cognitive load".
+Source code of paper "Machine learning evaluates changes in functional connectivity under a prolonged cognitive load".
 One can use this to reproduce the results.

 ## Citation
 This work was published in [Chaos: An Interdisciplinary Journal of Nonlinear Science](https://aip.scitation.org/doi/10.1063/5.0070493)